gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 Let's start with a vertex shader

+    #version 300 es

+    // an attribute is an input (in) to a vertex shader.
-    // an attribute will receive data from a buffer attribute vec4 a_position;
+    // It will receive data from a buffer in vec4 a_position;

     // all shaders have a main function void main() {